-The current issue of Bangladesh Economic Update attempts to understand the current status of external sector against the backdrop of declining export, falling import letter of credits (LCs) for capital machinery and industrial raw materials, decreasing rate of growth in remittance inflow, and unsatisfactory inflow of Foreign Direct Investment (FDI).
+The current issue of Bangladesh Economic Update attempts to understand the current status of external sector against the backdrop of declining growth in export, falling import letter of credits (LCs) for industrial raw materials, decreasing rate of growth in remittance inflow, and unsatisfactory disbursement of foreign aid.

-The Update reveals that negative growth in two major external sector indicators export shipment and wage earner's remittance - in the starting month of FY 2016-17 compared to that of FY 2015-16 coupled with low business confidence is likely to exert pressure on country's external sector balance.
-However, overall external balance is showing positive balance because of inflow of one or two items in a huge amount, but decrease in remittance and export of manpower, increasing deficit in service and trade balance are likely to impede the growth rate of the economy.
-Inflows of remittance become negative in the last Fiscal Year (FY) mainly because of the decline in labour migration in major markets of the middleeast countries.
+The Update reveals declining growth in two major external sector indicators - export shipment and wage earner's remittance, and consequential deficit in current account balance are likely to exert pressure on the country's balance of payment.
+However, overall external balance is showing positive balance because of inflow of one or two items such as financial account of the balance of payment in large amount, but decrease in remittance and increasing deficit in service and trade balance are likely to impede the growth of the economy.
+Inflows of remittance is declining since the last Fiscal Year (FY) mainly because of the decline in labour migration in major markets of the middleeast countries.
 This declinig inflow of remitance is likely to exert adverse impact on rural economy since consumption and expenditure of people living in rural areas are largely contingent upon remittance sent by their household members living aborad.